Work on massive Sunbury Line Upgrade set to start

 The package will extend platforms, boost accessibility and build new stabling at stations along the Sunbury Line.

 Site investigations for the platform extensions and stabling upgrades will start later this month, with major works on the platform extensions and stabling to begin by the end of the year.

-The new trains will be 20 per cent bigger than current trains on the metropolitan network, reducing congestion and carrying more passengers with every trip.
+The new trains will be 20% bigger than current trains on the metropolitan network, reducing congestion and carrying more passengers with every trip.

-The Metro Tunnel will connect the Cranbourne-Pakenham lines and the Sunbury Line, creating space in the City Loop for more services across Melbourne.
+The Metro Tunnel will connect the Cranbourne and Pakenham lines and the Sunbury Line, creating space in the City Loop for more services across Melbourne.

 The bigger trains, together with the Metro Tunnel, will enable an extra 113,000 peak hour passengers on the Sunbury Line each week and slash their journey times by up to 40 minutes a day.